 But in the 1870's, the Pope demanded an end to the excessive living, so the extravagant lifestyles they enjoyed went back to a quieter existance.
-The Convent takes up an entire city block, and there are still nuns who live there today, but the main portion is open to tourists.
-I can't remember taking so many photos in one place in my life.
-It is truly a photographer's paradise.
-There were more beautiful colors, and archways and windows and courtyards at every turn.
+The Convent takes up an entire city block, and there are still nuns who live there today, but the main portion is open to tourists. the Convent is truly a photographer's paradise.
+There were more beautiful colors, archways, windows, and courtyards at every turn.

 Day 14 - Lima

 We arrived in Lima after a short flight from Arequipa, and what a culture shock it was.
 After nearly two weeks in the quiet Andes mountains and the slower pace of Arequipa, Lima was jarring.
 Tons of people (over 8 million), noise, and smog, as Peru seems to lack any emissions standards.
-At first, we were afraid it might not be a welcome end to our travels.
-But we quickly saw a better side to where most Peruvians call home - great restaurants, friendly people, and the ocean!
-There was fantastic Chinese food, and of course the best ceviche ever.
+At first, we were afraid it might not be a welcome end to our trip.
+But we quickly saw a brighter side - great restaurants, friendly people, and the ocean.
+There was fantastic Chinese food, yummy Peruvian chicken dishes, and of course the best ceviche ever.
 After all, it's hard to beat the national dish of Peru!

 We hailed a cab into the historic downtown area, with plans to visit the Plaza de Armas and the catacombs of Monasterio de San Francisco.
 But sometimes the best laid plans.....We didn't realize it was a Holy Day.
 Instead of the large open plaza, we found crowds of people beginning to gather for the first day of an important religious celebration in Latin America, the Senor de los Milagros, or Lord of the Miracles Day.

-During Mez Morada, or the Purple Month of October, this Lord is praised for his ability to deliver miracles.
-A huge ornate Christ figure on a guilded, flowered float was barely visible in the corner of the square in front of the President's Palace, and nearby, band music started to play.
-After a while, the float was raised up by 10 or 12 men, and the procession carried it a half block to the Cathedral where the Archbishop gave a speech that echoed through the entire Plaza.
+During Mez Morada, or the Purple Month of October, the Lord is praised for his ability to deliver miracles.
+A huge ornate Christ figure on a guilded flowered float was barely visible in the corner of the square in front of the President's Palace, and nearby, band music started to play.
+After a while, the float was raised up by 10 or 12 men who carried it a half block to the Cathedral where the Archbishop's speech echoed through the entire Plaza.
 Before long, we were surrounded by thousands of worshippers, including many older and infirm people dressed in purple hoping to get their miracle.

 At times, the crowd seemed to carry us away, and people shoved their way closer to the procession.
 Some people were rushing toward it holding up their little children.
 It was easy to see how people get trampled in crowds like this and are lost for hours, so we slowly made our way back to a safer place.
 The aroma of church incense burned in the air and all around us, people were on their knees or had their hands in the air singing beautiful hymns.
 What a sound to hear - thousands of people singing hymns that echoed off the buildings in the square.
-Pretty amazing.
 The procession lasted about an hour and then turned down a side street to make its way around the city.
-Then it was time to leave, but when we hit the streets to find a cab, all we found was total gridlock and horns blaring everywhere.
-We finally found a taxi willing to drive us back to Miraflores about 12 blocks away.